ppisljar/sloleks-3-parser/README.md

 # Morphological lexicon Sloleks 3.0 parser

 ## What does this parser do?
-This parser will extract all data from the the 1.5 GB XML file [found here](https://www.clarin.si/repository/xmlui/handle/11356/1745) and put it in a SQLite database so that it can be used for further processing.
+This parser will extract all data from the the 13 GB of XML [found here](https://www.clarin.si/repository/xmlui/handle/11356/1745) and put it in a 1GB SQLite database so that it can be used for further processing.

 apart from converting to sql it also does the following:
 - removes diplicate prouciations, accentuations, forms and lemmas